Television in Italy

 Television in Italy was introduced in 1939, when the first experimental broadcasts began.
-However, this lasted for a very short time: when fascist Italy entered World War II in 1940 all transmissions were interrupted, and were resumed in earnest only nine years after the end of the conflict, on January 3, 1954.
+However, this lasted for a very short time: when fascist Italy entered World War II in 1940, all transmissions were interrupted, and were resumed in earnest only nine years after the end of the war, on January 3, 1954.

-There are two main national television organisations responsible for most viewing: state-owned RAI, accounting for 37% of the total viewing figures in May 2014, and Mediaset, a commercial network which holds about 33%.
-The third largest player, the Italian branch of Warner Bros.
-Discovery, had a viewing share of 5.8%.
-Apart from these three free to air companies, Comcast's satellite pay TV platform Sky Italia is increasing in viewing and shares.
+There are two main national television organisations responsible for most of the viewership: state-owned RAI, accounting for 37% of the total viewing figures in May 2014, and Mediaset, a commercial network which holds about 33%.
+The third largest player is the Italian branch of Warner Bros.
+Discovery, which has a viewing share of 5.8%, whereas the fourth largest player is Cairo Communication with a viewing share of 3.5%.

 According to the BBC, the Italian television industry is widely considered both inside and outside the country to be overtly politicized.
-Unlike the BBC which is controlled by an independent trust, the public broadcaster RAI is under direct control of the parliament.
+Unlike the BBC which is controlled by a board of governors regulated by Ofcom, the public broadcaster RAI is under direct control of the parliament.
 According to a December 2008 poll, only 24% of Italians trusted television news programmes, compared unfavourably to the British rate of 38%, making Italy one of only three examined countries where online sources are considered more reliable than television ones for information.

 Terrestrial television has historically been the dominant form of transmission in the country.

+History

+After some early tests in the 1930s, Italy experimented first regular electronic television transmissions from July 1939 to May 1940, through the state-owned EIAR.

+After the war, the state-owned RAI was established and regular transmissions began on 3 January 1954.
+At the end of the 1970s, local private television networks began broadcasting, among which the ones from Silvio Berlusconi's Fininvest emerged in the 1980s, creating a holding that controls three major channels (Rete 4, Canale 5 and Italia 1), opposed still today to the three ones from the RAI itself.